Rid/hapebeast-coding-cave-resources/README.md

 [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is an object-oriented programming language commonly used within web browsers.

-[TypeScript](https://www.typescriptlang.org/) - A superset of the JavaScript language that compiles to JavaScript.
+[TypeScript](https://www.typescriptlang.org/) - Superset of the JavaScript language that compiles to JavaScript.

 Package Managers: